steinea/fyi/pages/slashes.md

 ---
 layout: default
+category: slash
 title: Slashes
-permalink: /slashes/
 ---

-{% include slashes.md %}
+{% include slashes.html %}

 You can learn more about slash pages at [slashpages.net](https://slashpages.net/).